Luciana-Pessoa/loginabs/README.md

     "Consume content about technology and innovations❤️",6546546
     " I like to do maintenance on machines and electronics👩‍🔧‍" ],
-  currentCity: "MG",
+  currentCity: "MG",gkg
   ambitions: [.....]
    ✅ "❤️ Passion for coding..(...)",
-   ✅ "Impacting the world through technology",
+   ✅ "Impacting the world through technology",g
    ✅ "Be happy"
   ]POdjcieuc
 } codicidgrfg